Netatalk/netatalk/doc/manual/Installation.md

   version 5.8 or later.
 The required Perl modules include *IO::Socket::IP* (asip-status) and *Net::DBus* (afpstats).

+- po4a

+  With the help of po4a, Netatalk's documentation can be translated into other languages.
+It uses gettext to extract translatable strings from source files and merge them with the translations stored in PO files.

 - TCP wrappers

   Wietse Venema's network logger, also known as TCPD or LOG_TCP.